The Defence response to the Afghanistan Inquiry is as transparent as possible, subject to relevant security, legal and privacy requirements.

 As part of the Afghanistan Inquiry Reform Program, a number of initiatives are focused on strengthening command accountability into the future, including modernising doctrine, training and assurance mechanisms to better prepare commanders and strengthen the culture of accountability.

-As the process is ongoing, and to protect the privacy and support the welfare of our people, Defence will not comment on the circumstances of individuals.
+To protect the privacy and support the welfare of our people, Defence will not comment on the circumstances of individuals.

 - One of the seven Inquiry recommendations relates to revoking the award of the Meritorious Unit Citation (MUC) to the Special Operations Task Group (Task Force 66).
 On 19 April 2021, the then-Minister for Defence announced that the Special Operations Task Group (Task Force 66) will retain the MUC.

-- Six of the seven Inquiry recommendations relate to individual honours and awards.
-Defence is addressing these recommendations in accordance with existing processes for the review of honours and awards.
-Defence may review other honours and awards if the circumstances warrant this course of action.
+- Defence may review other honours and awards if the circumstances warrant this course of action.

 The Afghanistan Inquiry report contained 15 recommendations to consider compensation to alleged victims and their families where there is credible information involving allegations of property damage, assault or unlawful killing, without awaiting the establishment of criminal liability.